Ingredients : Chiles

 Continue reading Banana Pepper or Chiles Güeros

 Its name, Cascabel, which translates to rattle, comes from the sound it makes when you shake it.
 With its sphere, globe-like shape, the dried seeds have a lot of room to play and make noise in.
-Sometimes, because of that shape it is also called Chile Bola, as in ball (continue for more information and photo).
+Sometimes, because of that shape it is also called Chile Bola, as in ball.

 Continue reading Cascabel Chile